 - Internal Injuries—If the body is hit hard enough, the organs inside can be damaged or even punctured.
 Internal injuries are especially dangerous if they go undetected.
 It is important to be aware of the possibility for such injuries because a rider’s body may have impact with parts of a motorcycle, or other objects along a roadway at the time of a crash.
 In the instant of impact, a rider may not recall what happened and what parts of their body may have been injured.
 Medical assessment that includes examination for possible internal injuries should be part of the treatment that immediately follows a motorcycle accident.

 If you or a loved one suffers any of these injuries, seek medical care before contacting a Tucson motorcycle accident lawyer.

 Because of the danger to the head and prevalence of head injuries during accidents, many states have helmet laws in place to help ensure the safety of riders.
 Currently, 19 states and Washington, D.C. have universal laws in place that require all motorcycle riders to wear helmets.
 Nineteen states have laws in place requiring helmets for only some riders, generally based on age.
 Three states, Illinois, Iowa and New Hampshire have no helmet laws in place.
 Arizona’s law requires riders 17 and younger to wear helmets.

-If you have been in an Arizona motorcycle accident, contact Khalidi Law Firm, PLLC today.
-Our team of experienced lawyers are here to help.
+If you have been in a Tucson motorcycle accident, contact Khalidi Law Firm, PLLC at 520-629-9909 today.
+Our team of experienced attorneys are here to help you get the compensation you deserve so you can move on with your life.
 Set up a free consultation to make sure your rights are protected by professionals.